 The Singapore Philatelic Museum is home to the only known cover in the world that bears a full set of 1854 Indian stamps used in the Straits Settlements.
 In this aptly-named Room of Rarities, you may also feast your eyes upon vintage stamps and stamps made from surprising materials.
 What materials, you ask?
 You’ll have to find out for yourself.

 These don’t last forever, but they’re all unique experiences!
 You’ll be surprised at the kind of exhibitions stamps can be the centrepiece of.
-If you’re coming to Singapore before 18 June 2017, do drop by to see Harry Potter stamps, collectibles and paraphernelia.
-And if you’re coming after that – A Little Magic Exhibition is opening till October, where you can enter the mystical world of fairytales through whimsical stamp collections and activities.
-Check here for the latest updates.
+Check here for the latest updates

 For an educational experience closer to home, there’s always the Heritage Room, in which Singapore’s diverse culture and history is told through the stamps of her past.
 Learn about early traditions, trades, musical instruments and different cultural festivals.

 It’s home to Singapore’s only operational colonial posting box, just outside its doors.
 You can’t miss it: this bright red pillar post box sticks out like a sore thumb against the orange pillars.